vanessapigwin/top-restaurant-page/README.md

 - setting up webpack
 - dependencies
 - using modules
+- using URL assets instead of asset/resouce import
 - clean garbage in memory (from three.js)
 - conscious effort in naming classes and making factories for reuse